-Figural bell, or town-crier cocktail shaker.
-This fine silver-plated bell is among the creative and imaginative cocktail shaker forms offered by this highly regarded firm in England circa 1930's.
-Asprey - synonymous with quality!
-11 1/4" H. ***Long established as a leading specialist in finest quality period Art Deco era cocktail shakers - From classic to figural forms - Over 75 examples in our stock at all times – Many not listed on our site ***
+Art Deco Modernist swirl-pattern cocktail shaker.
+Lovely quality and design, made by the WMF (Wurttembergische Metallwarenfabrik) workshop in Germany circa 1930's.
+7 3/4" H. ***Long established as a leading specialist in finest quality period Art Deco era cocktail shakers – from classic to figural forms - Over 75 examples in our stock at all times – Many not listed on our site.***

 Completely hammered wine bottle stand.
 The Vienna Secession-era stand was made in the Frantisek Bibus, known as Franz, workshop in Bohemia (Czechoslovakia) circa 1910.
 2 1/4" H., 3 1/2" W.

 Fine Gorham sterling silver whisky flask.
 The glass form is covered in basket-weave silver and is fitted with a convenient, removable drinking cup, gilded within.
 Top cap has a bayonet hinge and turns to lock or unlock.
 Marked with the firm's "caliper" date symbol for 1908 along with the famous Rhode Island silver workshop's hallmarks.
 2 5/8" W., 5 1/4" H.

 Lushly enameled Scandinavian cufflinks.
 Gilded sterling silver, Modernist design.
 Made by the Aksel Holmsen workshop in Norway, circa 1940's.
 1/2" W., 7/8" L.

 Tiffany patinated bronze Zodiac-pattern bookends.
 The pair depicts the twelve signs of the zodiac in relief.
 Impressed marks upon each.
 Tiffany Studios, New York 1091.
 Circa 1905.
 A similar pair illustrated in "Tiffany Desk Sets," by Holland, page 36.
 6" H., 5" W.